mongodb-js/mongodb-schema/README.md

         "count": 4,               // 4 documents counted with _id
-        "type": "Number",         // the type of _id is `Number` "probability": 1,         // all documents had an _id field "has_duplicates": false,  // therefore no duplicates
+        "type": "Number",         // the type of _id is `Number` "probability": 1,         // all documents had an _id field "hasDuplicates": false,  // therefore no duplicates
         "types": [                // an array of Type objects, @see `./lib/types/` {
             "name": "Number",     // name of the type